neilblom/wordlist-writer/docs/Frontend_Architecture.md

 Startup Workflow:
 Step 1: load language and cognates
+Step 2: load dictionary profile
-Step 2: load project text
+Step 3: load project text
-Step 3: load master list
+Step 4: load master list
-Step 4: load project wordlist
+Step 5: load project wordlist
-Step 5: load violations
+Step 6: load violations
-Step 6: trigger highlight using requestHighlightUpdate Step 7: after 75ms run updateProjectList and checkStoryOrderAgainstMaster Step 8: display "Load complete"
+Step 7: trigger highlight using requestHighlightUpdate Step 8: after 75ms run updateProjectList and checkStoryOrderAgainstMaster Step 9: display "Load complete"

+Publish Cognates Workflow:
+Step 1: load pending cognates
+Step 2: load official cognates
+Step 3: merge pending into official
+Step 4: rebuild merged dictionary
+Step 5: re-render cognate window
+Step 6: trigger highlight using requestHighlightUpdate

 20. Summary
 This frontend architecture document explains how the UI is structured, how the single-layer editor works, how data flows through the interface, how events and rendering work, and how the analysis pipeline connects to the visual components.
-It merges the original design with updated architecture rules and July 19 fixes.
+It merges the original design with updated architecture rules, July 19 fixes, and new cognate dictionary architecture.
 It is essential for debugging UI issues and for safely extending the interface in future development phases.